linode/docs/docs/guides/tools-reference/basics/linux-remove-symbolic-link/index.md

 - '[Baeldung: How to Remove Symbolic Links](https://www.baeldung.com/linux/remove-symbolic-links)'
 ---

 Symbolic links (also known as *symlinks*) in Linux are special files that reference other files, directories, devices, or pipes.
 In other operating systems, symlinks may be called "shortcuts".
 Symlinks can be used to control access to files.
-For example, by building links in a user’s home directory that accesses a more public file for reading and writing.
+For example, you can build links in a user’s home directory that accesses a more public file for reading and writing.
 Group permissions perform this function as well, but with a higher administrative maintenance load.
 Symlinks also bring access to a file deeply nested within a directory tree.
-Thus, users do not have to "walk the tree" to access the file.
+Thus, users do not have to walk the file directory tree to access the file.

 Learn how to create symlinks in our guide How to Create Linux Symlinks(/docs/tools-reference/basics/linux-symlinks).